 First Responders Children’s Foundation provides financial support to both children who have lost a parent in the line of duty as well as families enduring significant financial hardships due to tragic circumstances.
 First Responders Children’s Foundation also supports, promotes, and facilitates educational activities and programs created and operated by law enforcement and firefighting organizations whose purpose is to benefit children or the community at large.

-Each year, an average of 200 first responders die in the line of duty, and thousands more become permanently disabled, rendering them unable to provide for their families.
+Each year, an average of 225 first responders die in the line of duty leaving behind an average of 2.3 children each, and thousands more become permanently disabled, rendering them unable to provide for their families.
 Since 2006, First Responders Children’s Foundation has spent $3 Million to help ensure that the children of first responders receive the resources necessary to help them thrive and become the heroes of tomorrow.
-The Foundation has awarded more than $787,000 through 320 college scholarships and emergency grants to first responder families and departments across 37 states.
+The Foundation has awarded more than $925,000 through 368 college scholarships and emergency grants to first responder families and departments across 37 states.

 37 States Reached